partha2409/AquaNet/README.md

 We also use Fasttext word vectors trained on Wikipedia 2017, UMBC webbase corpus and statmt.org news dataset to create word embeddings for our questions.
 This can be downloaded from https://dl.fbaipublicfiles.com/fasttext/vectors-english/wiki-news-300d-1M.vec.zip
 # Training the model
+To train the model run `train.py`.
+The model checkpoint will be saved for every 10 epochs.
+If you want to continue training from a saved checkpoint, assign the checkpoint path to `pre_trained_model_path` variable in `train.py`
 # Inference